vngithub/documentation/docs/source/index.rst

 Welcome to pocdoc's documentation!
 ==================================
-This is using local RTD server
+This is using local RTD server and branch doc-1.0

 .. toctree::
    :maxdepth: 2